 Eleanor Oliphant Is Completely Fine by Gail Honeyman

-Eleanor Oliphant, the titular character of best-seller Eleanor Oliphant Is Completely Fine, is the kind of quirky oddball protagonist that seemed destined to win hearts and minds all around the world.
-Her social skills lack polish (to put it mildly), and she finds it easiest to stick to a regimented life of work, vodka, and frozen pizza.
-That is, until circumstances throw her into the path of Raymond, the bumbling-but-big-hearted IT guy who shows her that maybe she can aim for more in life than just “fine”.
+Eleanor Oliphant, the titular character of best-seller Eleanor Oliphant Is Completely Fine, is the kind of oddball protagonist that seemed destined to win hearts and minds all around the world.
+Her social skills lack polish (to put it mildly), and she finds it easiest to stick to a regimented life of work, vodka, and Daily Telegraph crosswords.
+That is, until a sudden shift in circumstances throws her into the path of Raymond, the bumbling-but-big-hearted IT guy.
+She begins to think that maybe she can aim for more in life than just “fine”.
 Eleanor would probably be a prickly friend, but she’s a compelling character you can’t help but root for.

 A Man Called Ove by Fredrik Backman

 A Man Called Ove is – you guessed it – the story of a man called Ove, a crotchety old-before-his-time widower who doesn’t feel he has much life left to live.
 This curmudgeonly character is (eventually) begrudgingly charmed by his larger-than-life new next-door neighbours, and they help him find his way out of the darkness.
 I loved this book, loved-loved-loved it; it’s the perfect combination of hilarious and heart-breaking.
 Ove is one of those titular characters you wish you could have a coffee with (even though you know he’d complain all the while).
 Read my full review of A Man Called Ove here.